 According to the 2015-2016 Association of Research Libraries' "Spending by University Research Libraries" report, UA libraries are ranked as the 37th overall university library in North America for university investment.

-In 2015, Jay Johnson became the head coach of the University of Arizona baseball program, succeeding Andy Lopez.
+In 2015, Jay Johnson succeeded Andy Lopez as head coach of the University of Nevada baseball program.

 In 2015, ZonaZoo received the Best Student Section of the Year award from the National Collegiate Student Section Association.

-In 2015, the University of Arizona opened the ENR2, housing the School of Geography, Development and Environment, which was designed to be one of the "greenest" buildings on campus.
+In 2015, the University of Arizona opened the ENR2 building, housing the School of Geography, Development and Environment.
+The 150,000 sq. ft. building, designed to resemble a slot canyon in the Sonoran Desert, was set to be one of the "greenest" buildings on campus.

 In 2015, the Wildcats played in their fourth consecutive bowl game, defeating the University of New Mexico in the New Mexico Bowl.

-In late 2015, the iPlant Collaborative was rebranded as "CyVerse".
-The collaborative cloud-based data management platform is moving beyond life sciences to provide cloud-computing access across all scientific disciplines.
+In late 2015, the iPlant Collaborative was rebranded as "CyVerse", a cloud-based data management platform expanding beyond life sciences to encompass all scientific disciplines.

 In the 2014–2015 academic year, 68 freshman students were National Merit Scholars.

-As of March 2016, the UA's Lunar and Planetary Laboratory is actively involved in ten spacecraft missions: Cassini VIMS; Grail; the HiRISE camera orbiting Mars; the Juno mission orbiting Jupiter; Lunar Reconnaissance Orbiter (LRO); Maven, which will explore Mars' upper atmosphere and interactions with the Sun; Solar Probe Plus, a historic mission into the Sun's atmosphere for the first time; Rosetta's VIRTIS; WISE; and OSIRIS-REx
+As of March 2016, the Lunar and Planetary Laboratory (LPL) at the University of Arizona was actively involved in ten spacecraft missions including Cassini VIMS, Grail, the HiRISE camera orbiting Mars, the Juno mission orbiting Jupiter, Lunar Reconnaissance Orbiter (LRO), Maven, Solar Probe Plus, Rosetta's VIRTIS, WISE, and OSIRIS-REx.

 According to the 2015-2016 Association of Research Libraries' "Spending by University Research Libraries" report, UA libraries are ranked as the 37th overall university library in North America for university investment.

-In 2016, Aurelio Jose Figueredo used funds from the Pioneer Fund grant to attend the London Conference on Intelligence, where presentations on eugenics are given.
+In 2016, Aurelio Jose Figueredo, who directs the graduate program on human behavior and evolutionary psychology, used funds from the Pioneer Fund grant to attend the London Conference on Intelligence, where presentations on eugenics are given.

 In 2016, the Arizona baseball team appeared in the NCAA National Championship title series.